 Yes, the CDC recommends continuing safety precautions: masking, social distancing and hand washing for everyone regardless of whether they’ve received the vaccine.

 It is unknown how long the vaccine will protect your patient.
-Pfizer and Moderna will follow their clinical trial participants for at least a year and will be able to provide information about lasting protection in the future.
+Pfizer, Moderna and Johnson & Johnson will follow their clinical trial participants for at least a year and will be able to provide information about lasting protection in the future.

 General Vaccine Information